Skip to main content

 • Copy the study ID from the Integration tab in your study settings

-• Test in test mode first — test conversations don’t appear in your dashboard data
+• Test in test mode first: test interviews don’t appear in your dashboard data

 Make sure the study is set to live mode before presenting it to real users.
 Studies in test mode work for testing but data won’t appear in your production dashboard.